CroPo/roguelike-tutorial-2018/part_2/README.md

 #### Using the `Entity`

-One thing straigh forward: This part will differ from the tutorial, and I honestly do not know how to handle it correctly at that level.
+One thing straight ahead: This part will differ from the tutorial, and I honestly do not know how to handle it correctly at that level.

 Adding the player itself is not the problem.
 The problem starts when I have to put all entities (including the player) into one Collection for the sake of rendering them.
 Because, if I want to move the player around, I need to borrow a mutable reference to the `player` object whenever I call the `mv` method.
 And having a single mutable (means: writable) reference is exclusive to having any other kind of reference.
 Ownership and Borrwing are two core concepts which one needs to get used to when one wants to develop in Rust.
 Once you get it, you successfully took the first big hurdle (the first of many more, but by far the biggest, imo).